 Windows 10 packs a handful of fresh keyboard shortcuts, all tied to newfound abilities inside the revamped operating system.
 There are many more than we can list here, so head over to PCWorld’s guide to Windows 10’s keyboard shortcuts to learn all about them.
 If you really want to get fancy, augment those hotkeys with Windows 10's new touchpad gestures for true shortcut mastery.

 Tinker with Tablet Mode

-Windows 10’s Continuum, which dynamically switches from the traditional desktop to a more Metro-like touch interface when you’re using a touchscreen, is supposed to kick into action when you connect or disconnect a keyboard from your Windows hybrid or tablet, or you can activate it manually via the Action Center.
-But you can also tweak how the operating system handles Continuum.
+Windows 10 dynamically switches from the traditional desktop to a more Metro-like touch interface when you’re using a touchscreen.
+It's supposed to kick into action when you connect or disconnect a keyboard from your Windows hybrid or tablet, or you can activate it manually via the Action Center.
+But you can also tweak how the operating system handles mode switching.